deciduously/deciduously-com-rs/drafts/ttt-hs.md

 #### A Digression on `foldr`

 The way we take a collection values and make sure we do something with every member of the collection is to consume the collection recursively.
 That is, we're going to pass our whole collection into some sort of function which is going to do some sort of processing.
 At the end of the function, it's going to call itself again, just with a smaller part of the list - the part we haven't processed.
 It will do this again and again, just calling itself with smaller and smallr parts of the collection, until the whole thing is processed.
 Easy peasy.
 A `fold` is a specific type of recursive function that takes in a data structure, a collection of some type, and a function to use for each member.
 It eventually yields just one single value - the eventual result of calling that function on the member and the result of all the previous runs through our recursive function.
-The `reduce` operation is a special case of a `fold`, if you've come cross that in, say, JavaScript of Python.
+The `reduce` operation is a special case of a `fold`, if you've come cross that in, say, JavaScript or Python.

 Types are one thing that are at least for me more confusing in english.
 If looking at types helps you out, here's the type signature for `foldr`: